Elderberry Syrup with essential oils

 - Copaiba Vitality - A magnifier of the other oils it is used with and supporter of the body's natural response to inflammation, this one is extremely high in beta-caryophyllene.
 Google that!
 CBD oil contains about 30% beta-caryophyllene, while copaiba contains 40-70%!
 Powerful.

 Keep in mind that there are so many essential oils you could choose from, so feel free to pick and choose which oils you use and how much of each you put in.
 This recipe can serve as a guide for you to make it just the way you like it.
 Too spicy?
-Add more honey and elderberry.
+Add more honey or purified water and elderberry.
 Too thin?
 Add more honey.
 Not enough flavor?
 Add more oils!
 It’s impossible to mess it up.
 Just tweak it as needed to suit your taste.